OpenTechSchool/python-data-intro/core/notebook.md

 This is the directory that it was started from, and it's the working directory so if you type a line like `%run "myprogram.py"` it will look for the file "myprogram.py" in that directory.

-It can be helpful to make sure this directory is the directory where you plan to keep files related to your work - otherwise you have to type the complete path to the file each time so Python can find it.
+Using Anaconda on Windows this directory is the "IPython Notebooks" directory that we created after we ran the installer.

-Installers like 'Anaconda' will add IPython Notebook to your system path, which means you can run it from any working directory.
-If you open a command line terminal and `cd` to the directory you want, you can then run `ipython notebook --pylab inline` to start IPython Notebook from inside the correct working directory.
+It can be helpful to make sure this directory is the directory where you plan to keep files related to your work.
+If you're launching from the command line, you can 'cd' to this directory before you launch Notebook.

 ## Other IPython tips